 Federal wildcard exemption.
-The federal wildcard exemption is currently $1,225 plus any unused portion of the federal homestead exemption up to $12,250 (if you are married and filing a joint bankruptcy these amounts are doubled).
-So for a single filer who does not have any home equity, the federal wildcard exemption is $12,725.
+The federal wildcard exemption is currently $1,250 plus up to $11,850 of any unused portion of the federal homestead exemption.
+(If you are married and filing a joint bankruptcy, you can double these amounts.)
+So for a single filer who does not have any home equity, the federal wildcard exemption is $13,100.
 However, whether you can use the federal wildcard exemption depends on your state.
-Some states allow you to use the federal bankruptcy exemptions instead of your state exemptions, other states do not.
+Alaska, Arkansas, Connecticut, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, Wisconsin, and the District of Columbia all allow you to use the federal bankruptcy exemptions instead of your state exemptions.
+Other states do not.

 State wildcard exemptions.
 Many states also have wildcard exemptions.
 The amount varies from state to state.
-Others allow you to apply the unused portion of your homestead to any type of property (this is essentially a wildcard exemption).
-And some states do not have a wildcard exemption at all.
+Others allow you to apply the unused portion of your homestead to any type of property (which essentially acts like a wildcard exemption).
+Some states do not have a wildcard exemption at all.
 (To find your state's wildcard exemption, visit the Bankruptcy Exemptions section of Nolo's Bankruptcy Site.)

 How Does the Wildcard Exemption Work?

-You use the wildcard exemption just like your other exemptions to protect the equity in your various assets.
-However, since the wildcard exemption is not limited to a particular type of property you can use it on any asset and you can combine it with other exemptions.
+You use the wildcard exemption to protect the equity in your various assets just like your other exemptions.
+However, since the wildcard exemption is not limited to a particular type of property, you can use it on any asset.
+You can also split it between multiple assets, or combine it with other exemptions.